obaid/botmock-api-docs/source/index.html.md

 Please note that this *early preview* of our API.
 In coming months we will be updating our API to provide more robust information.
 For specific requests please email at [support@botmock.com](mailto:support@botmock.com).

+## API Endpoint

+All API requests should be sent to https://v1.botmock.com/api

 # Overview

 In Botmock everyone must belong to a team.
 Each team can have multiple projects under it and each project can be of one of two types: